NOTE —

 Key Characteristics of Documentary Wedding Photography:

-• Unposed Shots: Unlike traditional photography, where the couple and guests are directed to pose, documentary photography is all about capturing people as they are – laughing, crying, dancing, or simply interacting.
+• Unposed: Unlike traditional photography, where the couple and guests are directed to pose, documentary photography is all about capturing people as they are – laughing, crying, dancing, or simply interacting.

 • Emotion-Driven: The focus is on real emotions and genuine expressions.
 Whether it’s a tearful glance during the vows or the unfiltered joy during the first dance, documentary photography captures the depth of these moments.